-Robert Dougan was commander of the UDA South Belfast Brigade and lived the Oranmore Drive (BelTel).
-He was killed by the IRA on February 10th, 1998 while sitting in a car outside Balmoral Textiles in Dunmurry, which led to a month-long expulsion of Sinn Féin from the talks (L.A.
+Robert Dougan was commander of the UDA South Belfast Brigade and lived Oranmore Drive (BelTel).
+He was killed by the IRA on February 10th, 1998 while sitting in a car outside Balmoral Textiles in Dunmurry, which led to a month-long expulsion of Sinn Féin from the peace talks taking place at the time (L.A.
 Times); two months later the Good Friday Agreement was signed.
 There had been attempts on his life in 1993 and 1994 (Irish Times).

 The plaques, from left to right, are to Rodney McBride (1996), Alec Legge (2007), Jim Bradshaw (2008), Robert Dougan (1998), Greg Bradshaw (2014), David Pollock (2015).
 Harry Haggan (2010), William Stevenson (2008).